 Prepare your stay

-You must possess a European Health Insurance Card from your country of origin.
-If your card is not valid for all of your stay in France, you will have to register for the relevant French social security scheme.
-You must pay for doctor’s appointments/hospital visits (consultation and medication), but these medical fees are reimbursed at a later date.
+You must be in possession of a European Health Insurance Card from your country of origin.
+If your card is not valid throughout your stay in France, you will have to register for the relevant French Social Security scheme.
+You will have to pay for doctor’s appointments/hospital visits (consultation and medication), but these medical fees will be reimbursed at a later date.

 - Send the following documents to your insurance company in your country of origin:

 - Send the following documents to the local CPAM [Caisse Primaire d’Assurance Maladie] office in France:

 - medical records (provided by your healthcare establishment)

 - photocopy of your European Health Insurance Card